topwasu/openai-hf-interface/README.md

 llm = create_llm('gpt-4o-2024-08-06')
 llm.setup_cache('disk')
-print(llm.prompt(['Who are you?',
+prompt1 = 'Who are you?'
-                  ('what is this picture? explain in a single setnece', './example_img/fake_pikachu.jpg'), [('what is this picture? explain in a single setnece', './example_img/fake_pikachu.jpg'), 'This image depicts a stylized, electrified version of Pikachu with glowing eyes and lightning bolts in the background.', 'It does not look like Pikachu to me.
-What is your second guess?']
+prompt2 = ('what is this picture? explain in a single sentence', './example_img/fake_pikachu.jpg') prompt3 = [('what is this picture? explain in a single setnece', './example_img/fake_pikachu.jpg'),
+                   'This image depicts a stylized, electrified version of Pikachu with glowing eyes and lightning bolts in the background.', 'It does not look like Pikachu to me.
+What is your second guess?'] print(llm.prompt([prompt1, prompt2, prompt3], temperature=0, seed=0))

-                  ],
-                 temperature=0, seed=0))
+# Response vvv

-# Response = ['I am an AI language model created by OpenAI, designed to assist with a wide range of questions and tasks by providing information and generating text based on the input I receive.
-How can I assist you today?', 'This image depicts a stylized, electrified version of Pikachu with glowing eyes and lightning bolts in the background.', 'This image features a cartoonish, electrified character with large, glowing eyes and lightning bolts, resembling a playful, energetic creature.']
+# 'I am an AI language model created by OpenAI, designed to assist with a wide range of questions and tasks by providing information and generating text based on the input I receive.
+How can I assist you today?',
+# 'This image depicts a stylized, electrified version of Pikachu with glowing eyes and lightning bolts in the background.',
+# 'This image features a cartoonish, electrified character with large, glowing eyes and lightning bolts, resembling a playful, energetic creature.'
 ```

 ## Caching